Step 1. Please have an

 Yes

-How many pages of a sequence
+How many pages of sequence

 None